 - Preheat oven to 375 °F (190 °C).

-- Warm an oven proof non-stick approximately 9 inch diameter pan (at least 1.5 inch deep) or well seasoned skillet (it must be a pan that you know will not stick) over a medium heat and add enough vegan butter (or oil) to coat the bottom and sides.
+- Warm an oven proof non-stick approximately 9 inch diameter frying pan (at least 1.5 inch deep) or well seasoned skillet (it must be a pan that you know will not stick) over a medium heat and add enough vegan butter (or oil) to coat the bottom and sides.
 Swish it all around and up the sides of the pan.
-See notes for tips regarding pans of other sizes.
+See the recipe notes below for sheet pan and cake pan instructions and for tips regarding skillets of other sizes.

 - Once the pan is nice and hot pour in the pancake batter and flatten out the top with a spatula.
 Set a timer for 5 minutes.
 The aim is to get the bottom really nicely golden and caramelized.
 By the end of the 5 minutes it will be starting to set up around the edges.
 In the last 2 minutes, use a spatula to gently loosen it around the edges and shake the pan gently back and forth a little to loosen the pancake on the bottom.